Investigating ionising sources and the complex interstellar medium of GHZ2 at $z=12.3$: An in-depth analysis of the source of ionising photons and ISM properties in GHZ2

-For comparison, we computed the N/O and C/O abundance ratios with \pyneb\ \citep{Luridiana2012, Luridiana2015} with the same procedure adopted in \citetalias{Castellano2024} but using the line fluxes reported in Sect.~\ref{sec:features}.
+Finally, we computed the N/O and C/O abundance ratios with \pyneb\ with the same procedure adopted in \citetalias{Castellano2024} but using the line fluxes reported in Sect.~\ref{sec:features}.
 We find log(N/O) $ = -0.41$ (for $n_e =10^5$~cm$^{-3}$, $T = 1.5 \times 10^4$~K) to log(N/O) $= -0.30$ (for $n_e=10^3$~cm$^{-3}$, $T=3 \times 10^4$~K), and log(C/O) $= -1.07$ (for $n_e = 10^5$~cm$^{-3}$ and $T = 1.5 \times 10^4$~K) to log(C/O) $= -0.66$ (for $n_e = 10^3$~cm$^{-3}$ and $T = 3.0 \times 10^4$~K), i.e. N/O 2.6-3.6 times the solar value and a C/O 15-40\% solar.
 We assessed that the lower N/O ratio compared to the \textsc{HOMERUN} estimate is due to the different atomic data used\footnote{\textsc{CLOUDY} adopts collisional strengths and transition rates from \citet{FernandezMenchero2017} (N~IV]) and \citet{Liang2012} (N~III]). \textsc{Pyneb} is based on \citet{Ramsbottom1994} and \citet{Wiese1996} for N~IV] collisional strengths and transition rates, respectively, and on \citet{Blum1992} and \citet{Galavis1998} for N~III] collisional strengths and transition rates, respectively.}.

-The present analysis thus confirms the overall picture discussed in \citetalias{Castellano2024}, with GHZ2 found to be N-enhanced and carbon poor, although the measured nitrogen overabundance is lower than the one estimated in \citetalias{Castellano2024} due to the differences in line flux measurements discussed in Sect.~\ref{sec:features}.
+The present analysis thus confirms the overall picture discussed in \citetalias{Castellano2024}, with GHZ2 found to be N-enhanced and carbon poor, although the measured nitrogen overabundance is lower than the one estimated in \citetalias{Castellano2024} due to the differences in line flux measurements discussed in Sect.~\ref{sec:features}, and in agreement with the abundance measured in low-redshift objects with similar O/H.